NVIDIA/DIGITS/docs/UbuntuInstall.md

 # Ubuntu Installation

-Starting from DIGITS 6, the preferred method of installation is using Docker and installing DIGITS inside a Docker container.
-Instructions to do so are [here](DockerInstall.md).
-If Docker don't meet your needs, then you can follow [these instructions](BuildDigits.md) to build DIGITS and its dependencies from source.

 ## Getting started

 After getting DIGITS set up, the DIGITS server should now be running at `http://localhost:5000`.